Tomb Raider: Anniversary Controls & Gameplay Notes

 Control Stick

 Sneaking is used for even slower, more cautious movement than walking.
-PC players: Hold R and press direction keys to sneak.
+PC players: Hold R and press direction keys/buttons to sneak.
 Console players: Press very lightly on the control stick to sneak.
 Note that Lara will step off edges while sneaking.

 Pivot